martinbannister/CI_MS3_We-ll_Look_Into_It/README.md

 As someone administering potholes for a coucil I want to...

-6. view a list of all pothole reports for my county.
+7. view a list of all pothole reports for my county.
-7. see any newly submitted pothole reports.
+8. see any newly submitted pothole reports.
-8. update the status of existing reports and add comments.
+9. update the status of existing reports and add comments.
-9. grant access to my colleagues to be able to update reports.
+10. grant access to my colleagues to be able to update reports.
+11. add or update Areas for my county.
+12. add or update Pothole Status'.

+#### Site Owners/Administrators

+As the site owner I want to...

+13. have access to admin level controls.
+14. add new Councils to the system.
+15. set users as Admin or Master Admin.

 [Back to Index](#table-of-contents)